warlordlizard/43-DSA-review/README.md

 ======

 ## Submission Instructions
 For this assignment, you'll be working with a partner to whiteboard and implement the following data structures and associated methods.
 You'll be using the whiteboarding grading rubric included in this directory to evaluate the process and solution of your partner.
-You **only need to do this portion once per person in your pair**, where each person implements a data structure and single method implementation of their choice while the pair evaluates the process/solution.
+You **only need to do this portion once per person in your pair**, where each person implements a data structure and an insertion method of their choice while the pair evaluates the process/solution.
 This should be timeboxed to 30min per person and your final submission should include a photo of your graded whiteboarding rubric.

 In addition to the above, you are welcome to practice and implement the following data structures and methods on the whiteboard first, then transfer to a **new** repo titled *data-structures-practice* for your final submission.
-While you may work together to practice and implement the following, each person should have their own submission with a repo that is organized as follows:
+While *not required*, you may work together to practice and implement the following yet each person should have their own submission with a repo that is organized as follows:

 ```bash
 - data-structure-1-name